 Our next tip to help you prepare your home for summer is the easiest on this list.
 But engineers and technicians affirm that it works like a charm when it comes to cooling homes.

 When the mercury starts rising, inspect your ceiling fans and ensure they rotate counterclockwise.
-Most fans have a direction button on the motor housing to switch between clockwise and counterclockwise rotating modes.
+Most fans have a button on the motor housing so you can control the direction, switching between clockwise and counterclockwise rotating modes.
 Other fans have remote or wall controls with reverse functions.

 The way a fan makes the room feel cooler by rotating counterclockwise is quite simple: it pushes cool air downwards.
 Upon hitting your skin, the cool air displaces the warm air surrounding you, creating a wind-chill effect.